zceetlu/ENGF0001-Challenge-2/README.md

 ## Running the UI
 The UI is run by running the `controller.py` file but keep in mind that an Energia sketch needs to be currently running on the MSP board for any of its output to be displayed on the UI.
 No other files need to be accessed.

-_As a side note: depending on the operating system of the PC, the value of `PORT`in the `Constants.py` file may need to be altered to enable serial communication between the UI and MSP432 board._
+_As a side note: the system can detect the serial port being used by the MSP432 board at runtime depending on the operating system of the PC._
 * _Windows: **COM34**_
 * _Linux: **/dev/ttyACM0**_